How to Sleep in a Hyundai Tucson: Maximize the Space

 What if I fold the seats down and put my sleeping pad in, but I still feel a weird hump under my back from the seat mechanism?

 That's a classic rookie mistake.
 If a thicker pad doesn't solve it, consider adding a layer of foam insulation or even a cheap yoga mat underneath your main sleeping pad.
 Another trick is to strategically place rolled-up clothes or a small pillow to fill the gap before laying down your sleeping surface.
-I learned this after a night in Big Bend where I felt every single hinge.
+This lesson lands fast after a night spent feeling every single hinge.

 Can sleeping in my Hyundai Tucson regularly damage the seats or the cargo area over time?